sinkaroid/booru/README.md

 - More than just searching (Comming soon)
 - `'charmap' codec can't encode characters`
   - It's raised when the dict contains non-ascii characters, then your console can't parse them, use real console don't Git-bash.
+- All mocking tests run without api keys
+  -  login properties may not same it all, If you encounter this misleading please open an issue like [#1](https://github.com/sinkaroid/booru/issues/1)

 ## Acknowledgements
 - This project logo was peeked from [pandas](https://github.com/pandas-dev/pandas) with jokes in mind.